We are in a central position for exploring picturesque Ruthin our local market town and the pretty resorts of Llangollen and Bala.

 The opportunities for mountain biking in North East Wales are plentiful.

-Imagine stargazing beside your own campfire or from the comfort of your own Shepherds Hut.
-Should you fancy some night time adventure however you could head to one of four recognised Dark Sky Sites which are a 30 minute drive:
+Imagine stargazing beside your own campfire with your loved one or perhaps so from the comfortable surroundings of your shepherd’s hut.
+Overlooking the Clwydian Range AONB we have some pretty awesome dark skies right here at Cae Main Shepher’ds Hut.
+Should you fancy some night time adventure however you could head to one of four local recognised Dark Sky Sites – all within 30 minutes.

 Clwydian Range and Dee Valley AONB

 Heather topped hills and rolling pastures are characteristic of The Clwydian Range and Dee Valley AONB.

 “Set out on horseback, jump on a mountain bike or stride out on foot to discover the gorgeous hillsides, forests and heath lands of North East Wales”.

 Moel Famau which means ‘Mother Mountain’ in Welsh is the highest peak of the Clwydian Range at 554m (1818ft) and boasts far reaching views over the Vale of Clwyd, Snowdonia and the North Wales coast.
 Loggerheads Countryside Park is the gateway for exploring the Clwydian Range and Dee Valley AONB, and has a lovely little cafe, ‘Caffi Florence’.

 The Horse Shoe Pass offers excellent walking with views of the Clwydiant Range, Dee Valley, Llantysilio Mountains and the spectacular rocky bulk of Eglwyseg Escarpment.